normalvector/ue4_lowpoly_world/README.md

-bnaba
-# ue4_lowpoly_world
+# UE4 Low-Poly World

-A project demonstrating the implementation of a lowpoly world environment using UE4.
+This is an Unreal Engine 4 implementation of a low-poly globe intended to accompany my tutorial series.